rgiaviti/learning-mastering-python/README.md

 # Mastering Python
-This is a personal repository that contains notes and codes samples taken in online courses about Python Programming Languages.
-All these courses are, ina common way, similar teaching how Python works.
-So I decided to push all my codes and notes in a single repository.
+This is a personal repository that contains notes and codes samples taken in online courses about Python Programming Language.
+All these courses are, in a common way, similar.
+So I decided to push all my codes and notes in this single repository.

 ## About Python Programming Languages